tj-tusharjain/azure-compute-docs/articles/virtual-machines/windows/hybrid-use-benefit-licensing.md

 ## Limitations

-To use Azure Hybrid Benefit for Windows Server, you must a minimum of 8 core licenses (Datacenter edition or Standard edition) per VM.
+To use Azure Hybrid Benefit for Windows Server, you must have a minimum of 8 core licenses (Datacenter edition or Standard edition) per VM.
 For example, even if you run a 4-core instance, 8 core licenses are required.
 You also can run instances larger than 8 cores by allocating licenses equal to the core size of the instance.
 For example, 12 core licenses are required for a 12-core instance.

 For customers who have processor licenses, each processor license is equivalent to 16 core licenses.